 getTV Talks AMEN— An Interview with Clifton Davis

-At an age when many actors slow down — either by choice or by circumstance — Clifton Davis is more in-demand than ever.
-The 74-year-old has recurring roles on two TV shows: Madam Secretary on CBS and Godfather of Harlem on Epix.
+At an age when many performers slow down — either by choice or by circumstance — Clifton Davis is more in-demand than ever.
+The 70-something actor and singer has a new album and a recurring role on Godfather of Harlem on Epix.
 He recently completed a four-year run as the Sultan in Disney’s Aladdin, his eighth Broadway show.
 And he has a role in Jane Austen’s Pride, a musical version of Pride And Prejudice that he hopes is destined for Broadway.

 That’s a long way of saying Clifton Davis is busy.
-But the veteran actor, singer, and songwriter — he wrote “Never Can Say Goodbye” for the Jackson 5 — recently spared some time to talk with us about Amen, seen weekday mornings at 6a and 9a ET on getTV!
+But the veteran actor, singer, and songwriter — he wrote “Never Can Say Goodbye” for the Jackson 5 — recently spared some time to talk with us about Amen, seen weekday mornings on getTV!

 Created by nine-time Emmy winner Ed.
 Weinberger, Amen was designed as a starring vehicle for Sherman Hemsley after 12 years as George Jefferson on All In The Family and The Jeffersons.
 While the focus remained on Hemsley’s Philadelphia church deacon Ernie Frye for the entire five-season run, Amen’s writers found endless story possibilities in two other characters: Ernie’s single daughter Thelma (Anna Maria Horsford) and Rev. Reuben Gregory (Davis), the First Community Church’s pastor.